Coach & Teacher Profiles...

 My real background is rowing, spending 18 years competing.
 The similarities between the sports are striking.
 Completing an action repeatedly in the most efficient way possible to move through water.
 Power is important but only when applied to good technique.

 I started swimming with Nottingham Leander in the 1970’s and was competing for the club when Tony Holmes joined as a very young chief coach.
 I then went on to swim for Nova Centurion, and in that time was lucky enough to have both Bill Furniss and Bill Davies as my coaches.
 After leaving Nova and going to University, I trained with Plymouth Leander Masters and later, when I moved to Bristol for work, I joined Bristol masters.

-Now back in Nottingham, my kids are enjoying swimming for Nottingham Leander and I am now a Level 2 swim teacher (and have been for the last 4 years).
+Now back in Nottingham, my kids are enjoying swimming for Nottingham Leander and I am now a Level 2 swim teacher.

 My qualifications are: Prelim Teachers, Teachers.
 Prelim Club Coach, Assistant Club Coach upgraded to Club Coach.

 Over the last 40 years, I have been Assistant Coach to Tony Holmes at Notts Leander, Head Coach at Leicester Penguins and Loughborough Town.
 In April 2012 I returned as Coach to Notts Leander.
 I now help with the Senior Squad and the Development Squad.

 Anna has been helping on poolside with Leander for around 7 years and has an ASA level 2 swimming teachers qualification.

 Previously her children were at Nottingham Swimming Club, which Anna also helped at, until the Club closed.

 - Anna is a level 3 qualified nursery nurse and has many years of experience working with 0-12 years old children.